Let your little leprechaun find both a rainbow and treasure with this St. Patrick’s Day science activity.

 In these pictures, you’ll see my little guy sticking his face right up to look at the “rainbow bubbles.”
 It’s probably not a good idea to let your kids get that close – especially when the reaction first happens.
 He’s looking at the tail end, when the activity was kind of winding down.

-Get all our simple play ideas straight to your inbox by signing up for our free newsletter here.
+Get our free Play Pack and all our simple play ideas straight to your inbox by signing up for our free newsletter here.